ServerlessLLM/ServerlessLLM/sllm_store/README.md

 5. Following the [quick start guide](https://serverlessllm.github.io/docs/stable/store/quickstart) to use the library.

-## Build the wheel from source (ROCm)
+## Build the wheel from source (ROCm) (Experimental)

-Due to an internal bug in ROCm, serverless-llm-store is only compatible with ROCm version 6.2.0 or higher.
-Using earlier versions may result in a memory leak, as noted in [issue](https://github.com/ROCm/HIP/issues/3580).
+Due to an internal bug in ROCm, serverless-llm-store may face a GPU memory leak in ROCm before version 6.2.0, as noted in [issue](https://github.com/ROCm/HIP/issues/3580).

 To build `sllm-store` from source, we suggest you using the docker and build it in ROCm container.